Fraunhofer-ITMP/PEMT/README.md

 ## Disclaimer

-PET is a scientific tool that has been developed in an academic capacity, and thus comes with no warranty or guarantee of maintenance, support, or back-up of data.
+PEMT is a scientific tool that has been developed in an academic capacity, and thus comes with no warranty or guarantee of maintenance, support, or back-up of data.